+The second part of the proof consists to use the previous expressions of $\parb^2$ and $\sqrt{\delp}$ in order to deduce \eq{l-equ-o}.
+Indeed, we take the square of the equation $\parb+\paro\sqrt{\delp}+\parl=0$ deduced from \eq{chang-var-l-o}.
+Then, we insert \eq{p-equ-a-b-cof} and \eq{d-equ-a-b} in the obtained equation to substitute $\delp$ and $\parb\sqrt{\delp}$.
+Afterwards we insert \eq{pre-b-ol} to substitute $\parb$.
+This chain of operations is illustrated as follows:

-Finally, \eq{chang-var-l-o} implies the following equation $\parb+\paro\sqrt{\delp}+\parl=0$.
-So, we take the square of it and afterwards insert \eq{pre-b-ol} within.
-Therefore, to complete the proof, it is enough to insert \eq{pre-b2-ol} and \eq{pre-del-ol} in the obtained equation and consequently to develop it. \end{preuve} \\ Since $\paro$ is an arbitrary parameter, then we can choose $\paro$ as required to solve equation (\ref{l-equ-o}) of the unknown $\parl$: \begin{lemma} If $\paro$ verifies the following polynomial equation of degree two:
+Finally, to complete the proof, it is enough to insert \eq{pre-b2-ol} and \eq{pre-del-ol} in the above equation in order to substitute $\parb^2$ and $\sqrt{\delp}$ and consequently to deduce \eq{l-equ-o}. \end{preuve} \\ Since $\paro$ is an arbitrary parameter, then we can choose $\paro$ as required to solve equation (\ref{l-equ-o}) of the unknown $\parl$: \begin{lemma} If $\paro$ verifies the following polynomial equation of degree two:

 then $\parl=-\para+\rl$, where